 How Long Can I Safely Leave My Cat At Home Alone?

 - Cats like clean, fresh water.
-How would you like to be left with a water bowl full of tepid water that’s developing a layer or slime, or a bowl of food that’s getting older by the minute?
+A water bowl full of tepid water that’s developing a layer or slime, or a bowl of food that’s getting older by the minute is not enticing, right?

 - Cat’s are notorious for getting into tight spots, what happens when they get stuck?

-- How would you like to have to use a toilet that is full of waste for several days?
+- How would you feel if you had to use a toilet that is full of waste for several days?

 Cats may be independent by nature, but that doesn’t mean they don’t miss you when you’re away.
 Cats aren’t aloof as most people assume.
 Cats are social creatures that require daily attention.